moraseb/Transcription-Tools/README.md

 ![4/4 Time Signature in 140 bpm](/Screenshots/Screenshot4.png)

 ## Future Plans
-- Panning options in the side panel.
-- Information about playback state and file in the side panel.
-- Tap bpm button and other rhythmic tools in the side panel.
+- Tap bpm button and other rhythmic tools in the side panel
-- Ability to drag and drop files.
+- Ability to drag and drop files
-- Audio viewport follows playback.
+- Audio viewport follows playback
-- Synthesizer for virtual piano.
+- Synthesizer for virtual piano
-- Virtual guitar or stringed instrument.
+- Virtual guitar or stringed instrument
-- Ability to resize audio visuals and keyboard.
+- Ability to resize audio visuals and keyboard
-- Custom colors for markers.
+- Custom colors for markers
 - Ability to save files
 - Pitch shifting and time stretching